flyinglimao/PermanentENS/README.md

 #### Deploy

 Before deploying into mainnet, modify `hardhat.config.js` to specify the RPC endpoint, account, and any other things.
-Then, run `yarn deploy` to deploy a contract.
+Then, run `yarn deploy` (remeber to add `--network`) to deploy a contract.

-If you're deploying to the hardhat fork, you can run `yarn impersonate-whitelist <deployed-address>` to whitelist the deployed contract.
+#### Deploy to local fork

+You can start a local fork with `yarn start`, which will deploy and whitelist PermantentENS when booting the network.

+Here are some useful commands can be used after start the fork (add `--network localhost` after each command):

+- `yarn register-ens --domain <domain> [--owner <owner>] [--duration <duration>]`: Register a ENS.
+If owner isn't set, the first signer is applied.
+If duration isn't set, 28 days is applied.
+- `yarn mint-usdt --amount <amount> [--receiver <receiver>]`: Issue some USDT to an address
+- `yarn deposit-usdt --amount <amount> --contract <PermanentENS address> [--depositer <depositer>]`: Deposit USDT to Alchemix and approve.

 ### Web